SlimeTraditionalTranslation/Slimefun-Main-Wiki/translate/tw/Other-Plugins/Developer-Guide/Developer-Guide-(2-Creating-the-Addon).md

 This class also contains two `methods`.

 `onEnable()` is called whenever the plugin is enabled.
 This is where you would do any initializations.
+This is where you would do any initializations.

 `onDisable()` is called when the plugin is disabled, due to a server shutdown for example.
 You can ignore this one for now.
+You can ignore this one for now.

-## 2. The `onEnable` method - Config
+## 2. 2.
+The `onEnable` method - Config

 The `onEnable` method is already filled with a bunch of stuff in our template.